List of Parasyte characters: Parasites

-An extremely intelligent and ruthless Parasite who is introduced as one of the story's main antagonists.
-She originally infected and took on the identity of a woman named Ryōko Tamiya (田宮 良子, Tamiya Ryōko), one of Shinichi's high school teachers.
-Unlike most of her kind, she is motivated by scientific inclinations with a drive to understand her kind's biology, origin, and purpose.
-In her quest for knowledge, she goes so far as to become pregnant with a normal human infant for the purpose of studying it.
+An extremely intelligent and ruthless Parasite who is one of the story's main antagonists.
+She originally infected and took on the identity of a woman named "Ryōko Tamiya", one of Shinichi's high school teachers, before changing her identity to "Reiko Tamura".
+Unlike most parasites, she is motivated by scientific inclinations with a drive to understand her kind's biology, origin, and purpose.
+Later on in the story, Reiko forms a secret cabal of parasites dedicated to overthrowing humanity as the planet's dominant species.
+While ultimately abandoning her genocidal plans against humans, her actions constitute one of the biggest sources of conflict throughout the series.

+Upon encountering Shinichi and Migi, Ryōko Tamiya becomes obsessed with learning about their unique symbiotic relationship.
+In order to satisfy her intellectual curiosity about the two, she arranges a meeting with them to swap information regarding their species.
+During their conversation, Ryōko reveals she has become pregnant as part of an experiment to determine parasite hosts' reproductive capabilities.
+As a result of this meeting, she exposes Shinichi to her mate, Mr. A, who thereafter tries to kill him upon determining him to be a threat.
+After Shinichi defeats Mr. A with Migi's assistance, Ryōko (now going under the name of "Reiko Tamura") tasks another Parasite, Hideo Shimada, with monitoring them on her behalf.
+This ultimately leads to a brutal massacre at Shinichi's school, resulting in the slaughter of many of his schoolmates.
+At around the same time, Reiko gives birth to a human baby whom she begins to study.

-Upon encountering Shinichi and Migi, Ryoko becomes obsessed with learned about their unique symbiotic relationship.
-In the process of satisfying her intellectual curiosity, she knowingly endangers the lives of Shinichi and his loved ones by exposing them to violent Parasites such as Mr. A and Hideo Shimada.
-In the latter half of the series, she adopts the identity of "Reiko Tamura" and aligns herself with Takeshi Hirokawa in a conspiracy to conquer humanity.
-However, after giving birth to a human baby, Reiko finds herself developing feelings for it and begins harboring reservations about Takeshi's plans.
-When other Parasites involved in the organization observe this sudden change in her behavior, they grow suspicious of Reiko and attempt to kill her.
-Reiko subsequently kills all of them and abandons Takeshi's organization.
-In her final encounter with Shinichi, Reiko informs him she has come to the realization that Parasites can coexist with humans if permitted to live among them.
-When police arrive on the scene and open fire on her, she serenely accepts her fate before entrusting Shinichi with her child's safety.
+In the latter half of the series, Reiko Tamura is revealed to be conspiring with Takeshi Harikowa, an influential politician, to unite the Parasites in a plot to bring down humanity.
+Towards this end, Reiko oversees the creation of an überparasite named "Goto" and helps Hirokawa set up private feeding grounds for Parasites to eat humans without drawing attention.
+Within the same timeframe, however, she finds herself developing feelings for her infant child and begins harboring reservations about waging war on the human race.
+Disturbed by this sudden change in her behavior, other Parasites in league with Hirokawa come to view her as a threat and attempt to ambush her.
+Reiko subsequently kills them and abandons Hirokawa's organization.
+In her final encounter with Shinichi, she informs him she has come to the realization that Parasites can coexist with humans if permitted to live among them.
+When police arrive on the scene and open fire on her, Reiko serenely accepts her fate and entrusts Shinichi with her child's safety before succumbing to her wounds.

 Tamura is portrayed by Eri Fukatsu in the film.